vuolter/VVVVIDepc/README.md

 If you're looking for something more *minimal* or you're still in love with your keyboard, this script is for you too!

-No ads skippers here, but... also no compatibility issues with them.
+No ads skippers here, but... also no compatibility harm with them.
 Peace.

 Installation